Xavier Community-Engaged Fellowship

 You may also want to include supporting materials in your application.
-Supporting materials can include copies of articles about your accomplishments or your own work (essays, poetry, speeches, etc.) or other fixed forms that enhance your application.
-If you would like to share videos or photography as part of your application, please include a link to YouTube, Vimeo, Flickr, or another publically accessible internal site (no social medial sites such as Facebook please).
+If you would like to share videos or photography as part of your application, please include a link to YouTube, Vimeo, Flickr, or another publicly accessible internal site (no social medial sites such as Facebook please).
 Upload these additional materials by choosing CEF Supporting Document Upload in the drop down menu and list and provide the links in a Word or PDF document with a short description.
 Please do not mail or drop off DVD’s, CD’s, or hard copies of supporting materials.
-All materials must be uploaded by February 1, 2014.
+All materials must be uploaded by February 1, 2016.

 Letter of Recommendation

-Please provide one letter of recommendation from an instructor, mentor, coach, or other adult (non-related) who can best speak to your ability to engage community through service, or alternatively, from a community partner or organization that has benefitted from your service or leadership.
+Please provide one letter of recommendation from an instructor, mentor, coach, or other adult (non-related) who can best speak to your ability to engage community through service, or alternatively, from a community partner or organization that has benefited from your service or leadership.
 It is your responsibility to confirm the letter of reference has been sent.
-A signed letter of recommendation should be mailed directly to the Eigel Center for Community-Engaged Learning by February 1, 2014, at the address below.

-Submission of the letter of recommendation, resume, and essay will serve as your application for the Community-Engaged Fellowship.
+Submission of your resume, essay, and letter of recommendation will serve as your application for the Community-Engaged Fellowship.

 Questions about admission to Xavier University and the scholarship application process should be directed to firstname.lastname@example.org.
 Questions about the Community-Engaged Fellowship can be directed to email@example.com.